jediracer/stock-analysis/README.md

 ## Results
 ### Stock Performance
 - The overall stock performance was better in 2017 vs. 2018.
 Only 1 of the tickers in 2017 did not have a positive return.
 Of the 12 tickers only 2 had a positive return in 2018.
-The over all best performing ticker was ENPH in over the 2 year period.
+The over all best performing ticker was ENPH over the 2 year period.
 ### Script Comparison
 - The original subroutine used a single array (only to store the tickers), nested for loops and displayed the data as it was collected.
 ```